How to Manage Life With Chronic Hives, Allergies and Asthma

 U.S. Hereditary Angioedema Association

 People who suffer from hives also may experience angioedema.
 Angioedema is when there is underlying swelling in the skin.
 When angioedema occurs independently of hives it might be a rare condition called Hereditary Angioedema (HAE).
 The US HAEA offers a network of support and services to patients living with angiodema and their families.
-It offers HEA explainers, patient webinars, school resources, patient conferences, and social media links.
-If you want even more involvement,you can become an HEA ambassador to others, or submit your story and photos for research.
+It offers HAE explainers, patient webinars, school resources, patient conferences, and social media links.
+If you want even more involvement, you can become an HEA ambassador to others, or submit your story and photos for research.

 The American College of Allergy, Asthma and Immunology

 This is one of the leading organizations in asthma and allergy.
 It offers broad information on different types of asthma, allergies, and reactions such as hives.
 On their site you can find great resources such as allergy tests, home allergy management, FAQs, podcasts, and a patient newsletter.
 The site also helps you find and contact a board-certified allergist in your area, and gives you up-to-date news on researchers and symptom management.

 Food Allergy Research Education